-COUN 512/812 PSYCHOPHARMACOLOGY provides a thorough overview of Alcohol and other drugs, the rationale for their use in schools and the community.
+COUN 512/812 PSYCHOPHARMACOLOGY provides a thorough overview of Alcohol and Other Drugs, the rationale for their use in schools and the community.
 Emphasis will be placed on the major categories of medications, drugs and alcohol with case overviews outlining the process of making the best possible referral and counseling practices.
-This class will be offered periodically as COUN 512/812-REL and will be taught by an ordained pastor or commissioned minister of religion of religion who are licensed counselors.
-When 512/812-REL is delivered in this format, the focus will include Biblical passages that address issues related to substance use and abuse.
 3 credits.

-COUN 515/815 RESEARCH AND EVALUATION IN COUNSELING This course provides "a broad understanding of types of research, basic statistics, research report development, research implementation, ...publication of research information, and ethical and legal considerations."
-(Wisconsin Legislature: MPSW 14.01 (4) (d.7)).
-3 credits.
+COUN 515/815 RESEARCH AND EVALUATION IN COUNSELING provides a 'broad understanding of types of research, basic statistics, research report development, research implementation, ...publication of research information, and ethical and legal considerations.'
+(Wisconsin Legislature: MPSW:14.01(4)(d.7)) 3 credits.

-COUN 520/820 ADDICTIONS COUNSELING This course "provides an overview of addiction, the process of addiction, treatment and recovery approaches, relapse prevention, developmental issues related to addiction; treatment and prevention planning in regard to addiction."
-(Wisconsin Legislature: MPSW 14.01 (g) 3.
+COUN 520/820 ADDICTIONS COUNSELING provides 'an overview of addiction, the process of addiction, treatment and recovery approaches, relapse prevention, developmental issues related to addiction; treatment and prevention planning in regard to addiction.
+MPSW 14.01 (g)3'.
 In addition to Alcohol and Drug concerns, this course will also address behavioral addictions such as: gambling, shopping, gaming, sex and hoarding.
 3 credits.